tempesta-tech/tempesta-test/README.md

 server is used.
 It sends HTTP messages to TempestaFW, analyses how they are forwarded to server, and vice versa, which server connections are used.

-User configured tests allow user to write thei own tests with using high level primitives, such as different types of clients and servers.
+User configured tests allow user to write their own tests with using high level primitives, such as different types of clients and servers.
 Each test contains 2 parts: declaration of clients and servers and code of test, where this items are started, stopped, requests performed, etc. Declarative description of tests allows modify items without changing tests, because constructors are called by framework instead of test.
+Both, workload and functional tests, can be rewritten with user configured tests.
+Functional test should use deproxy client and deproxy server, and workload tests should use wrk client and nginx server.

 ## Requirements